Blog Post by chrisoutsidefinancialcom - 09/06/2017 04:02:58pm

 Getting burned on a bad loan can easily wipe out the savings you earn negotiating the purchase price of your car.

 And Melissa really did work to get the best deal on her dream car: a Jeep Grand Cherokee.
 She drove across state lines to save several thousand dollars on the purchase price and taxes.

 That’s great.
-But then she walked into the back office without arranging her financing.
-She remembered that she was offered a bunch of add-on products .
-“I would never buy any of that from the dealer” she said.
+But she went into the dealer’s back office without arranging her financing.
+She remembered that she was offered a bunch of add-on products.
+“I would never buy any of that from the dealer,” she said.

 $2,500 is not “just $35 per month”… it’s $2,500!